agaraman0/PlayRoulette/README.md

 **Our Application is successfully up and running to test it run localhost:5000 in Browser**

-To Play Roulette Before That we also have to migrate and populate out DBs for that
+**Before we start playing we also have to migrate and populate out DBs for that**

 ```bash
 $ docker exec -it <application_server_contianer_name> bash